-The full form of covid is “CO” means corona, “VI” means a virus, and “D” means disease.
+The full form of covid is “CO” which means corona, “VI” which means a virus, and “D” which means disease.
 SARS-CoV-2 belongs to a family of Coronavirus which causes covid-19.
 Coronavirus is a positive-stranded RNA (+ssRNA) virus named because of its crown-like projection shape under an electron microscope.
 These crowns are spikes made from glycoproteins.

 Genetic material- Genetic material keeps the information to make multiple copies of itself.

 Capsid or protein shell- It works as a protectant to the genetic material as it travels from human to human.

 Envelop – It helps the virus to infect cells by merging the cells and the membrane.

 Protein spikes- Viruses use spikes as a key to get into the cell.

 After that, coronavirus hijacks the cell machinery and starts developing new strong virus than before.

 It makes multiple copies inside the body and hijacks the system of the body.